uceseoo/UK-petitions-dashboard/README.md

 ## 💡 Reflection

-------- Just talk about why you built the app and things you probably learnt

 A personal and academic project to enhance my knowledge on building a full-stack GIS application from scratch using React.JS and Node.JS.
-The interactive Web App dashboard displays UK Petitions live data, key indicator or metric being the distribution of interest in various petition themes across the UK.
+The interactive Web App dashboard displays UK Petitions live data, the key indicator or metric being the distribution of interest in various petition petition themes/topics across the UK.

 ---